Log-benjamin/airbnb-clone-project/README.md

 *   A **User** can write multiple **Reviews** for different properties.
 *   A **Property** can receive multiple **Reviews** from different users.
 *   Each **Booking** is associated with one **Payment** (One-to-One).

+## 🛠️ Feature Breakdown
+This section provides a detailed look at the core features that form the foundation of the Airbnb Clone backend.

+### User Management
+This feature handles all aspects of user accounts, including secure registration and authentication.
+It allows users to create and manage their profiles, providing a personalized and secure experience essential for a trusted rental platform.

+### Property Management
+This system allows hosts to list, update, and manage their properties.
+It includes functionalities for adding details like descriptions, photos, pricing, and availability, which are crucial for attracting potential guests.

+### Booking System
+The booking system is the core transactional feature, enabling users to reserve properties for specific dates.
+It manages the entire reservation lifecycle, from checking property availability to confirming and managing booking details.

+### Payment Processing
+This feature provides a secure and reliable way to handle financial transactions for bookings.
+It integrates a payment gateway to process payments from guests and manage payouts to hosts, ensuring all financial data is handled correctly.

+### Review System
+The review system allows guests and hosts to leave feedback and ratings after a stay.
+This feature builds trust and transparency within the community, helping users make informed decisions when booking or listing a property.